cscart/docs/user_guide/look_and_feel/layouts/blocks/block_filling_types.rst

 With this filling type, items are added automatically based on a greater ratings.

-This filling type is available when the `Comments & Reviews <http://docs.cs-cart.com/4.3.x/user_guide/addons/comments_and_reviews/index.html>`_ add-on add-on is installed and activated.
+This filling type is available when the `Comments & Reviews <http://docs.cs-cart.com/4.3.x/user_guide/addons/comments_and_reviews/index.html>`_ add-on is installed and activated.

 .. _recently_viewed: